 - The last step in the Merchant Center setup is to verify your website URL and “claim your website.”
+You can do this through an HTML file upload, adding an HTML tag, or connecting your Google Analytics or Google Tag Manager information.
 Click ‘Finish’ and you’ll be taken to your Merchant Center Dashboard.

 - Once you land on your Merchant Center Dashboard you will be able to submit your data feed, promotions feed, and more.